 While some senators are predictable on certain issues, there have been many times when they take an unexpected stand on an issue.
 One example of this is with John McCain, who came out against the proposed healthcare bill in July, even though many expected him to vote in favor of it.

-Every time a player scores a touchdown, it’s a small victory for fans of the team, or a small worry for fans of the other team.
+Every time a player scores a touchdown, it’s a small victory for fans of the team.
+ALternatively, it’s a small worry for fans of the other team.
 The more touchdowns a team gets, the more likely they are to win- after all, the team with the most points is the one who wins.

 When a senator votes yes or no on a particular bill, it’s a small victory for those who had been advocating for or against the bill.
 Since I oppose the new healthcare bills, I am always hoping that senators will vote no, which means that the bill is less likely to pass.